 Local climate can influence our choice in one or another direction.
-For example although the optimal installation for the greenhouse and for the plants may be natural movement of heated air we may have to resort to forced air movement because of local strong winds so as to reduce their negative effects on horizontal temperature distribution
+For example although the optimal installation for the greenhouse and for the plants may be natural movement of heated air we may have to resort to forced air movement because of local strong winds so as to reduce their negative effects on horizontal temperature distribution.

 A ready supply of materials is important when choosing the type of installation.
-Spare parts materials and equip-
+Spare parts materials and equipment must be easy to procure to ensure the smooth running of operations.
+The extremely small thermal inertia of the greenhouse construction will not permit long breaks for maintenance.

 Local traditions should also not be neglected.
-It must be remembered that few greenhouse operators have had a technical education and they are incapable of appreciating immediately all the advantages of a new type of heating installation.
+It must be remembered that few greenhouse operators have had a technical education~ and they are incapable of appreciating immediately all the advantages of a new type of heating installation.
 It is better to avoid drastic change and adopt a step-by-step approach of gradual small improvements, even though better technical solutions may actually be available.

 Heat cost of geothermal energy, heavy oil, coal and electricity, as a function of annual load factor.
 Annual load factor $L = (Q/P) 8760 \times 3600$ , where $Q$ is the heat consumption during the year (Joules) and $P$ is the heat capacity of the geothermal well (Watt).
-Example of greenhouse heating in Bansko, Macedonia (from Popovski and Popova, 1987)
+Example of greenhouse

+Fig.18. heating in Bansko, Macedonia (from Popovski and Popova, 1987)